Civic Health

 • Leaders and talent rooted in, and supportive of, BIPOC communities

-• A vibrant democratic culture that values, centers and supports BIPOC people
+• A vibrant democratic culture that values, centers and support BIPOC people